leandro-maduro/rack-healthcheck/README.md

 * POST -> Changes the current status to LIVE
 * DELETE -> Changes the current status to DEAD

-The `/healthcheck/complete` performs all configured checks and returns a JSON with a lot of informations (elapsed time, status for each service, global status considering only required services).
+The `/healthcheck/complete` performs all configured checks and returns a JSON with a lot of information (elapsed time, status for each service, global status considering only required services).
 Example:
 ```json
 {